 Of course, the final step before taking it out on the open road is to get the geo done and the alignment dialled on our in-house equipment.

 What A Difference!

-Next up will be some more 3D printed parts to compliment the larger diameter air box lids that we are currently testing.
+Next up will be some more 3D printed parts to complement the larger diameter airbox lids that we are currently testing.
 Stay tuned…

-What do you think to the ‘NEW look’ then?
+What do you think about the ‘NEW look’ then?

 LIVE UPDATE 23/3/21 // Big Brake Kit